Committee on Foreign Investment in the United States: History

 The Foreign Investment and National Security Act of 2007 (FINSA) established the committee by statutory authority, reduced membership to six cabinet members and the attorney general, added the secretary of labor and the director of national intelligence, and removed seven White House appointees.
 In 2008, President Bush added the United States trade representative and the director of the Office of Science and Technology Policy by implementing the law.
 FINSA requires the president to conduct a national security investigation of certain proposed investment transactions, provides a broader oversight role for Congress, and keeps the president as the only officer with the authority to suspend or prohibit mergers, acquisitions, and takeovers.

 In 2018, President Donald Trump signed the Foreign Investment Risk Review Modernization Act (FIRRMA), which granted CFIUS new powers over particular types of FDI that mainly concern Chinese investors.
 These include real estate investing, minority investments through private equity that provide access to U.S. tech companies' business information, and U.S.-Chinese joint ventures.
 CFIUS also gained more appropriations, staffing, authority to enforce a longer review period, and formalizes more thorough material agreement disclosure.
 Trump's successor, President Joe Biden signed an executive order in September 2022 directing CFIUS to sharpen its scrutiny of foreign investment that could impact cyber security, quantum computing, biotechnology, and sensitive data.

 CFIUS has gained greater importance within the U.S. national security apparatus, primarily in the context of the ongoing trade war between the U.S. and China.
-The New York Times described the Committee as "powerful and unseen", observing its power to "kill the biggest multibillion-dollar global deals".
+The New York Times described the committee as "powerful and unseen", observing its power to "kill the biggest multibillion-dollar global deals".
 The number of deals reviewed by CFIUS has increased markedly since 2018, as have the number of unilateral inquiries of non-notified deals.

 In January 2025, President Joe Biden, acting on the recommendation of CFIUS, blocked a $14.9 billion merger proposal between U.S. Steel and Japan's Nippon Steel.
 The decision was based on national security concerns after CFIUS failed to reach a consensus on the deal.
 Nippon and U.S. Steel subsequently challenged the decision in federal court, arguing that the president's action was politically motivated and lacked a legal basis.
 Legal experts have highlighted the limited scope for judicial review in cases involving national security, noting the courts' traditional deference to executive decisions under the CFIUS statute.
 CFIUS's expanded powers under FIRRMA and subsequent actions have made it a gatekeeper for foreign acquisitions involving U.S. businesses.

 In January 2025, it was reported that Chinese hackers had breached CFIUS and accessed documents.
 In February 2025, Donald Trump signed an executive order that directed CFIUS to restrict Chinese investment in strategic economic areas.
+In February 2026, the United States Department of Justice filed its first lawsuit to enforce a CFIUS ruling.